 Gunns Camp in the Okavango Delta

 Walking Safaris are available from most safari camps and on mobile safaris.
 This is probably the most exciting way of viewing the game.
-Stalking and tracking wildlife with an expert guide.
+Stalking and tracking wildlife with an expert guide is a thrilling experience.

 Birdlife is prolific and varied.
 Ranging from water birds to shy forest dwellers (nearly 500 species).
 In fact; birding is fantastic all over the Delta.
 For more information, see our birding safaris page.